 The fast pace of modern life often leaves important marks on the body.
 One of them is the inability to get a good night’s sleep.
 For example, not turning off your cell phone before going to sleep, checking social meida, or staying connected 24 hours a day promotes excessive brain activity.

 In turn, all these activities promote high levels of anxiety and stress, which can lead to serious health problems when not well managed.

 Fortunately, there are certain natural infusions that can help regulate the nervous states produced by anxiety.
 Therefore, they also help you sleep.
 Let’s take a look at some of them below.

-How to drink teas to help you sleep
+How to drink teas that may help you sleep

-Making teas to help you sleep is very simple:
+Making teas that may help you sleep is very simple: